Amr-mohsen64/softec-store-task/README.md

 >     - user.json
 >   - scss
 >     - style.scss

+## For styling
+-  I used scss pre compiler for styling.
+- Also i used BEM css design pattern which knowen as block element modifier for styling which gives less code duplication.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.